Advertisement: This post was sponsored by Jet Journal.

 The Western Cape is not the best when it comes to game farms, however, Aquila and Buffelsfontein are nice options for a day trip if you want to see a rhino in the wild.

 Have an adventure with your inner self and take a yoga class.
 There are many great yoga studios to choose from in Cape Town for all levels and kinds of yoga.
-My favorite is Yogaspirit in Constantia and Air.
+My favorite is Yogaspirit in Constantia.
 If you want to join pretty models and handsome gay men, head to Yogalife.

 One of the most adventurous things to do in Cape Town is shark cage diving.
 However, I recommend you rather bundle up and go scuba diving.
 So much more exciting and you can still see sharks (if you wanted to).